Post

 The first challenge was understanding the target.
 How do you navigate a massive codebase and figure out where bugs might hide?
 We built code exploration agents that map function relationships, identify dangerous operations, and prioritize security-critical paths.

 But finding crashes is not enough, as most are false alarms.
-We needed BCDA, an AI detective that performs multi-stage investigation to separate genuine vulnerabilities from noise.
+We needed BCDA, an investigation agent that performs multi-stage analysis to separate genuine vulnerabilities from noise.

 The hardest problem was exploit generation.
 A single character error can break an entire exploit.
-Our breakthrough came when we stopped trying to generate raw payloads and instead taught LLMs to write Python scripts that create exploits.
+The most effective design was to stop generating raw payloads directly and instead teach LLMs to write Python scripts that create exploits.
 This let us handle complex multi-layer formats like ZIP, XML, and binary structures.

 Perhaps the biggest lesson: LLMs are powerful, but they need the right information presented the right way.
-We developed context engineering techniques that achieved ~92% success rate by structuring prompts with top-down guidance and source code annotations.
+In our evaluation, context engineering techniques achieved a ~92% success rate by structuring prompts with top-down guidance and source code annotations.

 If you want to hear the full story, I gave a talk at ACM MaaSec, Maastricht University about the inside details of the AI Cyber Challenge.